-Hines Interests Limited Partnership and Morgan Stanley have announced plans to renovate mixed-use village Atlantic Station.
+Hines Interests Limited Partnership and Morgan Stanley have announced plans to renovate the mixed-use village Atlantic Station.

 As the owners of the mixed-use property, the two companies have decided to add a couple of new features that include additional buildings, more retailers, better restaurants, and much more.